KittehTech/spring-boot-showcase/README.md

-# spring-showcase
+# spring-boot-showcase
-A series of applications to trial various aspects of Spring
+An application to trial various aspects of Spring Boot